Doctors treat the diagnosis.

 Co-Host & Co-Founder, UX for Good

-Years ago, my daughter was diagnosed with cancer at age two and a half.
-Nothing could have prepared me for it.
+My daughter was diagnosed with cancer at two and a half.
+Nothing prepares you for it.
 She's healthy now, but even years later, our family still carries the weight of that journey.
-I learned the hard way that thousands of families like mine need better guidance for the world outside the hospital walls.
+I learned the hard way that thousands of families like mine are out there, navigating the hardest experience of their lives with almost no guidance for the 90% that happens outside the hospital.

 Jeff Leitner